 Christmas is just around the corner.
 Every country, town, and family has its traditions.
 In Denmark, we have many traditions, and we agree on what cookies we like to eat for Christmas.
 Brunkager, klejner, and vaniljekranse are the most popular cookies for Christmas.
-These are my recipes for the most famous Danish Christmas cookies.
+These are my Danish Christmas cookies recipes.

 I recently covered a German Christmas tradition, but the time has come to my native Denmark this time.

 We have many different cookies we make for Christmas, but these three: brunkager, klejner, and vanilljekranse, are the most popular and beloved ones.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video